DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 #### Description

-Developers will occasionally work on a copy or Work-In-Progress version of a Flow but forget to rename it before pushing it to Git.
+Developers will occasionally work on a copy or Work-In-Progress version of a flow but forget to rename it before pushing it to Git.
 This simple compliance test makes these mistakes visible at check-in time by determining whether it matches a list of known prohibited name patterns (such as `CopyOf*`, for example.)

 See the documentation on asset naming standards for the default list of naming signatures on the prohibited list.